-Cells are the basic units composing all life.
+Cells are the basic units composing all life, essentially a "biology unit."
 A unicellular organism consists of a single cell, while multicellular organisms are composed of billions of cells, organized at different levels.
-Cells may vary in appearance and function, yet no matter how different cells may appear, they all share certain traits and functions.
+Cells may vary in appearance and function, yet no matter how different cells may appear, there are many shared characteristics of living cells.

 Growth and Development

 Normally, cells grow to a certain size and then stop.
 Cells cease growing because of intrinsic and extrinsic factors.

 Growth factors are proteins in the cell’s environment that attach to the plasma membrane, directing cells to continue growing.
 Growth factors cause cells to grow without initiating cell division.
 Other cells in the immediate environment may secrete growth factors into the cellular environment to influence the growth of other cells, as in the case of nerve growth factor (NGF).
 Researchers are contemplating the use of growth factors as a means of promoting wound healing.

 Cells may stop growing after the cell membrane, which envelops the cell, touches the membranes of other cells.
 Certain genes within the cell direct the synthesis of proteins which halt cell growth.
 When any of these pathways goes awry, cells grow unchecked, resulting in cancer tumor formation, according to the National Center for Biotechnology Information.

 Homeostasis denotes a constant internal environment.
 To survive, cells must maintain a stable environment within itself, regardless of changes outside the cell.
 Cell membranes allow cells to regulate the situation within cells.
 Certain substances must stay inside, whereas other substances must stay outside the boundaries.